nghttp2/nghttp2/README.rst

 This is an experimental implementation of Google's SPDY protocol version 2 and 3 in C.

+This library provides SPDY framing layer implementation.
+It does not perform any I/O operations.
+When the library needs them, it calls the callback functions provided by the application.
+It also does not include any event polling mechanism, so the application can freely choose the way of handling events.
+This library code does not depend on any particular SSL library (except for example programs which depend on OpenSSL 1.0.1 or later).

 The current status of development is in a beta stage now.
 As described below, we can create SPDY client and server with the current Spdylay API.